 Qualified locksmiths with more than three years’ experience usually earn

 Source: Beveridge Locksmiths, 2018.

 Pay for locksmiths varies depending on experience, fees and location.

-- Apprentice locksmiths usually start on the training minimum wage or adult minimum wage, with pay increasing to $20 an hour as they gain skills and unit standards.
+- Apprentice locksmiths usually start on the training minimum wage or minimum wage.

 - Locksmiths with one to three years' experience usually earn between $21 and $25 an hour.

 - Qualified locksmiths with more than three years' experience can earn between $25 and $29 an hour.

 Locksmiths who run their own business may earn more than this, but their income depends on the success of the business.